jennynicoleaustin/udemy-react/S12 Behind the Scences and Optimization/S12 Notes.md

   - this happens only in memory and is not very performance heavy
 - Real DOM
   - difference for the real dom are only re-rendered when there are changes. not every time the component is reevaluated.

+V. 153 Child Component Re-rendering
+- If the parent component is re-evaluated the child component will rerender even if no elements on the child component change